Talking points ahead of El Clasico

 Congratulations to @FCBarcelona for winning LaLiga and the Copa del Rey this season.— Real Madrid C.F.🇺🇸🇬🇧 (@realmadriden) April 30, 2018

-There was a tweet sent out from Real Madrid’s account congratulating Barcelona when they were confirmed as LaLiga champions last weekend, but there is unlikely to be a guard of honour at the Nou Camp too.
+There was a tweet sent out from Real Madrid’s account congratulating Barcelona when they were confirmed as LaLiga champions last weekend, but there will not be a guard of honour at the Nou Camp too.
 Known as a ‘pasillo’, Real were given one by Barca prior to walloping them 4-1 in 2008 but they were not afforded such a reception last December after winning the Club World Cup.
-Zinedine Zidane has previously said his men will not perform one for Barca this weekend.
+Zinedine Zidane has said his men will not perform one for Barca this weekend.
 Might that add fuel to the fire?

 Messi v Ronaldo